 Peak by Roland Smith

+"My right ear and cheek were frozen to the terra cotta wall.
 "To reach the top you must have resolve, muscles, skill, and...

 "A FACE!"